acarlson99/npuzzle/README.md

 * Max

-	* Max of Manhattan and Atomic
+	* Max of Manhattan and Hamming

 * Conflict